 He nods, “Fair enough, I’m off the hook, the Chief told me to back off, something goes sideways, it’s his call.”

-“See, got your ass covered and you’re bringing in a bit of evidence, I’m certain there’ll be a parade, confetti and a marching band, maybe commendations and medals, your children will be proud.”
+“See, got you're covered and you’re bringing in a bit of evidence, I’m certain there’ll be a parade, confetti and a marching band, maybe commendations and medals, your children will be proud.”

 Spenser isn’t sure what to make of us.